Understand data binding using plain JavaScript and everyday examples.

 }

-This function is reading the value passed into our input tag, and setting it as a new value to our src
+This function is reading the value passed into our input tag, and setting it as a new value to our src variable.
+The new value is then passed to our UI element to display.

 Refresh your browser and type into the input area.
 Press enter when you are done and the input value should be displayed in the same location as your initial database value was displayed.

 Congratulations, you have completed two-way binding.
 Information can either come from the database, as we noticed on initial load or it can come from the user.
-We are using a single connection point which is the src
+We are using a single connection point which is the src variable and when its value changes, all UI elements that are bound to it are updated.

 Please note.

-- To keep a predictable flow, if you want to save information to the database, you will have to read the current value of the
+• To keep a predictable flow, if you want to save information to the database, you will have to read the current value of the src variable which is the connection point.
+Data should never be directly read from an input tag.

-variable which is the connection point.
-Data should never be directly read from an input tag. - Frameworks have a much better, efficient and reactive system which means you will write less code to achieve data binding and you won’t need to refresh the browser to see changes.
+• Frameworks have a much better, efficient and reactive system which means you will write less code to achieve data binding and you won’t need to refresh the browser to see changes.

 What I hoped to achieve.